 Writers, Singer/Musicians, Clowns/Puppeteers.
 All performance Artists - we are seeking submissions for our next performance 8PM WEDNESDAY DECEMBER 12TH at Sacred Fools Theater in Hollywood.

 This bi-monthly theatre action is a curated staged reading series of new works theatrically exploring, sometimes loudly, sometimes quietly, and everything in between, the social and political concerns facing our country today.
 We The People: Where artists and audiences come together to Resist, Persist, and Express It.
 To find hope, unity, and to take action.
 Every other month, artists will receive a prompt and a deadline.
 The short pieces will then be curated into a night of theatre.
 As part of the performance series, all proceeds will go to a related non-profit.

 GET INVOLVED and USE YOUR VOICE.
 We want YOU to speak out and share with us your stories.
 Write a short play, a poem, song, or whatever inspired by the prompt below as you interpret it today and submit it to us.

-PROMPT for this performance: "Rights of Conscience"
+PROMPT for this performance: Law of the Land

 GUIDELINES FOR THIS PERFORMANCE: